Examinations

 Examination Regulations

-Depending on the study objective, various sets of examination regulations are valid concurrently, for example the General Examination Regulations (APO), the regulations for conducting online examinations (OPO), degree program and subject-specific examination regulations, and module descriptions.
+Depending on the chosen degree program, various sets of examination regulations are valid concurrently, for example the General Examination Regulations (APO) (PDF, 572 kB), the Regulations for Conducting Online Examinations (OPO) (PDF, 162 kB), degree program and subject-specific examination regulations, and module descriptions.
 In multi-subject degree courses, there are also interdisciplinary examination and internship regulations.

 The regulations applicable to your chosen degree program are located in the degree program descriptions under Degree Programs A-Z. Alternatively, you can also find the links to the regulations for your chosen subject/degree program on the degree information pages: